housecurve/housecurve.github.io/MANUAL.md

 #### Frequency Scale
 The frequency axis can have an Octave or Decade scale.
 This setting applies to all plots.

-#### Overlay
+#### Saved Measurement
-Overlays are used to display a previous measurement on the plot for comparison.
-Available overlays will be displayed in the list.
-Select None to disable overlays.
+Saved Measurements can be displayed on the plot for comparison.
+Saved measurements will be displayed in the list.
+Select None to disable.
+Measurements can be removed by tapping Edit.

-Overlays can be created from the main screen or by tapping + at the top of the Overlay screen.
-If an overlay with the same name exists, it can be overwritten.
-Overlays can be removed by tapping Edit.

-Overlays are created from available measurements based on the [Display Mode](#display-mode).
-In Average mode, the average measurement is used.
-In History mode, the most recent measurement is used.
+Save a measurement by tapping [save measurement](#save-measurement) on the Measure screen.
+The [Display Mode](#display-mode) controls what is saved.
+In Average mode, the average measurement is saved.
+In History mode, the most recent measurement is saved.
+If a measurement with the same name exists, it can be overwritten.

-When an overlay is created, it will appear underneath the measurement it is based on.
-The overlay will remain on the plot for all subsequent measurements.

 #### Target Curve
 A [Target Curve](/TUNING.md#target-curve) is displayed on the power plot to serve as a guide for [tuning an audio system](/TUNING.md).